Our ultimate guide to reuse, recycle, repair

 Cardboard loo rolls are your saviour!

-First, cut your tubes lengthways and slot over your coathangers.
+First, cut your tubes lengthways and slot over your coat hangers.
 Hang your folded trousers over the tubes instead of directly over the wire, and hey presto!
 No more creases from hanging your trousers up.

-Next, slot them over folded cables and label them up for some seriously useful cable tidies, or use them to prevent your wrapping paper from unravelling (particularly helpful at Christmas!)
+Next, slot them over folded cables and label them up for some seriously useful cable tidies or use them to prevent your wrapping paper from unravelling (particularly helpful at Christmas!)

 Reuse cool tins, jars and bottles around the house

 Packaging design has come a long way in recent years.
 Product designers know that their products need to sell through social media.
-Designs that catch the eye and look great in household settings photographed on Instagram and Pinterest sell really well.
+Designs that catch the eye and look great in household settings photographed on Instagram and Pinterest sell well.
 As a result, loads of products come with incredible designer packaging these days - think cocktails in cans, luxury tinned goods, cool labels, bottles for mixers and beers and beautifully shaped jars with embossed designs.

 Instead of throwing these designer pots, jars, cans and bottles away, use them in displays, as planters, and for organising small items.
 Pinterest can be your inspiration and you can create unique displays in your home using items that would otherwise end up in landfill or recycling.
+This is another of our favourite eco-friendly tips.

 Your favourite clothes can become your favourite cushions

 Making cushions from scraps of fabric really isn’t that difficult and they make great gifts once you've filled your own house up!
-There are so many youtube tutorials teaching simple sewing techniques, which can help you to become a whizz on the sewing machine, or even when sewing by hand.
+There are so many YouTube tutorials teaching simple sewing techniques, which can help you to become a whizz on the sewing machine, or even when sewing by hand.

 Before you get rid of older clothing, consider the fabric.
 If you have an old silk dress that has a hole, for example, or a satin shirt that is worn around the cuffs, you can rescue the fabric to make a fantastic cushion.
 If you don't have quite enough for a whole cushion, simply combine two fabrics to make the front and back of your cushion.